pedro-leitao/pedro-leitao.github.io/intro.md

 # About

-This is a curated collection of [experiments](experiments/index), [how to's](howtos/index) and general [commentary](thoughts/index), courtesy of the author.
-The best way to learn is to create, and a lot of what you will find here are the means by which I experiment and trial ideas.
-As such, readers are advised to approach these articles with a discerning eye and a generous pinch of skepticism.
+This is a curated collection of [experiments](experiments/index), [tutorials](howtos/index), and [general commentary](thoughts/index), all crafted by the author.

+I’ve long held the belief that the most effective way to learn is through creation.
+Knowledge isn’t truly grasped until you roll up your sleeves and build something with it.
+Much of what you’ll encounter in this collection reflects my own process of exploring, experimenting, and occasionally stumbling along the way.
+These pieces aren’t intended to be flawless or definitive; rather, they’re snapshots of discovery - sometimes messy, sometimes illuminating, but always authentic.
+With that in mind, I invite you to approach these articles with a critical lens and a healthy dose of skepticism.
+Challenge my assumptions, test my conclusions, and adapt these ideas to your own context.

-Covering a spectrum of topics from software, machine learning, software architecture and perhaps, one or the other personal topic, what you find here may offer insights that range from interesting to mundane.
-However I hope that you find them useful, or at the very least, informative.
+The content you will find here spans a range of topics, including software development, machine learning, and software architecture, with the occasional dip into personal reflections.
+Any insights offered may vary from thoughtful to everyday, my hope is that you’ll find them valuable, or at least informative.

-My career spanned a number of industries and disciplines, from software engineering to architecture and data science.
-I was lucky enough to have worked with interesting and very bright people, certainly more than I deserved.
-I have been fortunate to learn from them, and I hope that I have been able to give back in some small way.
+My career has taken me across diverse fields, from software engineering to architecture and data science.
+Along the way, I’ve had the privilege of working with remarkably talented individuals—perhaps more gifted than I deserve.
+I’ve gained a wealth of knowledge from them and aspire to have contributed something meaningful in return, however modest it may be.

-As the usual disclaimer, any views expressed here are my own and do not necessarily reflect the views of my employer, or any other entity with which I have been associated with.
+As a standard note, the opinions shared here are mine alone and do not necessarily represent those of my employer or any organization I’ve been affiliated with before.

 <small>Created with [JupyterBook](https://jupyterbook.org) and [PyData-Sphinx](https://pydata-sphinx-theme.readthedocs.io/en/stable/)</small>